udayakumar-s/ej2-angular-docs/ej2-angular/common/globalization/localization.md

 {% previewsample "page.domainurl/code-snippet/common/locale-cs1" %}

-## Changing Current Locale
+## Changing current locale

-Current locale can be changed for all the Syncfusion Angular UI Components in your application by invoking `setCulture` function with your desired culture name.
+The current locale can be changed for all the Syncfusion Angular UI Components in your application by invoking `setCulture` function with your desired culture name.

 ```typescript
 import {L10n, setCulture} from '@syncfusion/ej2-base';